 What is Accelerated Resolution Therapy?

-Accelerated resolution therapy, or ART, is a form of psychotherapy treatment derived from evidence-based therapies proved to achieve positive results in a faster time frame– benefits are typically prevalent within 1-5 sessions.
+Accelerated resolution therapy, or ART, is a form of psychotherapy treatment that pulls from other evidence-based therapies.
+Using back-and-forth eye movements, this therapy helps you to achieve positive results in a faster time frame.
+In general, the benefits of accelerated resolution therapy occur within 1-5 sessions.

-An amalgamation of EMDR, Gestalt, CBT, and BBP therapies, ART utilizes rapid eye movement (REM) and several imagery techniques in order to rewire the brain’s reaction to the images it associates with past traumas.
-By changing the way in which triggering imagery is stored in the brain, ART reduces the negative physical and emotional reactions in a patient when they are exposed to reminders of the traumatic events that previously haunted them.
+A combination of EMDR, Gestalt, CBT, and Guided Imagery therapies, ART utilizes rapid eye movement (REM) and several imagery techniques in order to rewire your brain’s reaction to the images relating to past traumas.
+These techniques change the way trauma triggers are processed in the brain.
+In doing so, ART reduces your negative physical and emotional reactions when you face reminders of traumatic events.

 What Does Accelerated Resolution Therapy Treat?

-Accelerated Resolution Therapy is a type of trauma therapy.
+As a type of trauma therapy, accelerated resolution therapy is a beneficial treatment for PTSD.
 Those who suffer from past violence, and the residual effects it left behind, often find relief once they begin this therapeutic technique.

 Benefits of Accelerated Resolution Therapy